holochain/docs-pages/src/concepts/4_public_data_on_the_DHT.md

 * News of bad actors is spread through warrants, special entries that carry evidence of corruption.
 * Validators are chosen randomly, based on a deterministic selection algorithm, to prevent collusion.
 * A DHT can set a resilience factor, or expected level of redundancy, for each entry.
-* A DHT is resilient to network disruptions: it can keep operating as two separate networks and subsequently heal when the network is repaired.
+* A DHT tolerates network disruptions: it can keep operating as two separate networks and subsequently heal when the network is repaired.

 ## Learn more